gibbok/notes-web-vitals/README.md

 The data collected by CrUX is available publicly through a number of tools and is used by Google Search to inform the page experience ranking factor.

 Use it when:

-- You gather your own field data (comparisons
+- You gather your own field data (comparisons.
-- Though CrUX represents a subset of Chrome users, it's helpful to compare your website's field data to see how it aligns with its CrUX data
+- Though CrUX represents a subset of Chrome users, it's helpful to compare your website's field data to see how it aligns with its CrUX data.

 Do not use:

-- Small websites, low traffic website
+- Small websites, low traffic website.
-- Not ideal tool to be used during development
+- Not ideal tool to be used during development.

 ### Site Speed reports